Rangers acquire Trouba from Jets for Pionk, No. 20 pick

 The Rangers have decided the time is now to speed up their rebuild.

+“He’s a big defenseman; he’s 25 years old; he can play against the best players; he has offense; he kills penalties, he’s in the prime of his career,’’ Gorton said on a late-night conference call with reporters.
+“So, the opportunity for a player like that to become available, it doesn’t happen all the time.
+And, you know, we jumped on it.’’

 The 6-3, 202-pound Trouba, 25, spent six seasons in Winnipeg, where he developed into a bona fide star.
 He played in all 82 games for the Jets in 2018-19, scoring eight goals with 42 assists for 50 points, setting career highs in games played, assists and points.
-He has played in 408 games, compiling 42 goals and 137 assists, for 179 points.
+He has played in 408 games, compiling 42 goals and 137 assists, for 179 points, in his career.
 He averaged 22:53 in ice time in 2018-19, second-most on the team.

-A righthanded shot, Trouba immediately becomes the Rangers’ No. 1 defenseman, and they will no doubt quickly sign him to contract.
-He played on a one-year deal last season at $5.5 million, and likely will command upward of $7 million per on a long term deal.
+A righthanded shot, Trouba immediately becomes the Rangers’ No. 1 defenseman [He’s going to play big minutes,’’ Gorton said], and the Rangers will no doubt quickly sign him to a contract.
+Gorton said he had spoken to Trouba and his agent, but hadn’t talked contract yet.
+He said he expects negotiations to begin “over the next couple days,’’ and said he has an idea what he thinks it will take to reach an agreement.
+The Rochester, Michigan, native played on a one-year deal last season at $5.5 million, and likely will command upward of $7 million per on a long-term deal.

 The deal is the biggest move so far of what figures to be an action-packed summer for the Rangers.
-The offseason started with the Blueshirts moving up in the NHL Draft Lottery to the No. 2 selection overall, which will give them the opportunity to draft either American Jack Hughes or Finn Kaapo Kakko, the two biggest prizes available, in Vancouver on Friday.
-Then, Gorton traded with the Carolina Hurricanes to acquire defenseman Adam Fox and also signed several European additions – goaltender Igor Shesterkin and 2018 first-round pick Vitaly Kravtsov, along with defensemen Yegor Rykov and Tarmo Reunanen.
+The offseason started with the Blueshirts moving up in the NHL Draft Lottery to the No. 2 selection overall, which will give them the opportunity to draft either American Jack Hughes or Finn Kaapo Kakko, the two biggest prizes available Friday in Vancouver.
+Then, Gorton traded with the Carolina Hurricanes to acquire defenseman Adam Fox, and also signed several European additions – goaltender Igor Shesterkin and 2018 first-round pick Vitaly Kravtsov, along with defensemen Yegor Rykov and Tarmo Reunanen.

-Gorton is expected to be active in the chase for free agents beginning July 1, with Columbus Blue Jackets forward Artemi Panarin expected to be a prime target.
+Gorton is expected to be active in the chase for free agents beginning July 1, with Columbus Blue Jackets forward Artemi Panarin likely to be a prime target.

-Pionk, 23, an undrafted college free agent signed in 2017 out of Minnesota Duluth, was called up from AHL Hartford after the Rangers announced they were entering a rebuilding stage in February of 2018.
-He ended the season as a top pair defenseman for the club and began last season as perhaps the team’s No. 1 defenseman.
-But perhaps because of injuries or overwork, his play tailed off in the second half of the season.
-He played 101 games over the past two seasons with the Rangers, scoring seven goals, with 33 assists for 40 points.
+Pionk, 23, played 101 games over the past two seasons with the Rangers, scoring seven goals, with 33 assists for 40 points.
 A righthanded shot, like Trouba, he also is a restricted free agent.

 Comments